Business

 Different fees applied according to the national regulations

 Shortly after the French law was adopted, Amazon wanted to add the entirety of the tax at the customers’ expenses for any transaction made on Amazon.fr.
-Google announced in March 2021 that advertisers would pay for 2/3 of what the legislation collects for the use of their Google Ads service.
-It will be applied on all ads served in France and Spain, and can also be charged to advertisers transacting from other countries.
+Google announced in March 2021 that advertisers would pay for 23 of what the legislation collects for the use of their Google Ads service.
+It will be applied to all ads served in France and Spain, and can also be charged to advertisers transacting from other countries.

 Google and Facebook sometimes agree to pay